IoT_keypic.png

 Today, a large number of different means are used to enable communication between heterogeneous devices.
 We see these as "Intranet of Things", representing vertical silos that do not support interoperability.
 However, this balkanisation of efforts will lead to a predictable slowdown in devising a viable global solution.
 Furthermore, existing solutions do not address the scalability requirements for a future Internet of Things, they provide inappropriate models of governance and fundamentally neglect privacy and security in their design.

-IoT-A, the European Lighthouse Integrated Project addressing the Internet-of-Things Architecture, proposes the creation of an architectural reference model together with the definition of an initial set of key building blocks.
-Together they are envisioned as crucial foundations for fostering a future Internet of Things.
-Using an experimental paradigm, IoT-A will combine top-down reasoning about architectural principles and design guidelines with simulation and prototyping to explore the technical consequences of architectural design choices.
+IoT-A, the European Lighthouse Integrated Project has addressed for three years the Internet-of-Things Architecture, and created the proposed architectural reference model together with the definition of an initial set of key building blocks.
+Together they are envisioned as foundations for fostering the emerging Internet of Things.
+Using an experimental paradigm, IoT-A combined top-down reasoning about architectural principles and design guidelines with simulation and prototyping in exploring the technical consequences of architectural design choices.

 The IoT-A Movie